-Ramsay Cascades and the 4 mile trail leading to the falls was the highlight of my 1st trip to the Smokies.
+Ramsey Cascades and the 4 mile trail leading to the falls was the highlight of my 1st trip to the Smokies.
 Everything we saw that week end was wonderful, but this hike really stood out above the others.
-If you plan to go, the hike to the falls is all uphill and I read that it's a 2000' gain in elevation over the 4 miles.
+If you plan to go, the hike to the falls is mostly uphill and about a 2200' gain in elevation over the 4 miles.
 Some parts are quite a bit steeper than others and I would call it moderately difficult.
-The parking area for the falls is in the Greenbrier area of the park.
-From Gatlinburg, we headed about 6 miles north on 321 and turned right on Greenbrier Rd.
-The parking area is 5-6 miles down and is well marked.
+The cascade is listed as 100' high, but is broken up in several sections.

 Directions: Ramsey Cascades is in the Greenbrier area of the park.
 From I-40 in NC, cross into Tennessee and drive 8 miles to exit 443 - the Foothills Parkway.
 If the Parkway is closed, you will have to continue to exit 440 at US 321.
 Take the Foothills Parkway until it ends at 321/32.
 Turn left, drive just under 2 miles and turn right on 321 towards Gatlinburg.
 Drive 11.9 miles, cross the bridge over the Little Pigeon River, and immediately turn left on Greenbrier Rd.
 Coming from Gatlinburg, drive 5-6 miles from town and turn right on Greenbrier Rd.
 Drive down this sometimes narrow gravel road for 3.1 miles to a fork.
 Bear left here, cross the bridge and continue another 1.5 miles to the parking area.
 The trail head is signed and very obvious.